Nityant17/Cybersec-Stuff/Linux_Luminarium/Pondering_Paths.md

 - *pwn.college{sq5gPhcSYO1IXoVXMgbA5bk37AU.ddDN1QDLwMTN0czW}*

 ## Position yet elsewhere
-- Commands used:  `cd path`, `cd ..`, `/path/to/program`
+**Commands used:**
+- `cd path`           : Used to change the working directory to the one with the specified path
+- `/path/to/program`  : Used to run the program with the given absolute path

+**Thought Process:**
-- Thought Process: Need to run a program "run" so we provide the path to the program, it shows we need to be in "/usr/share/doc/fontconfig" directory so use `cd ..` and `cd path` to go into "/usr/share/doc/fontconfig" and then run the program again.
+- Need to run a program "run" so we provide the path to the program, it shows we need to be in "/usr/share/doc/fontconfig" directory so use `cd path` to go into "/usr/share/doc/fontconfig" and then run the program again.

+**Solution:**
-- Solution: Start the challenge, use `cd ..` and `cd path` command to go into "/usr/share/doc/fontconfig" directory, input `/challenge/run` to provide the absolute path to the program "run" and run the program to get the flag.
+- Start the challenge, use `cd path` command to go into "/usr/share/doc/fontconfig" directory, input `/challenge/run` to provide the absolute path to the program "run" and run the program to get the flag.

+**Flag Obtained:**
-- Flag Obtained: pwn.college{4mJoojKB4Gz206TM6miaVQ72bml.dhDN1QDLwMTN0czW}
+- *pwn.college{4mJoojKB4Gz206TM6miaVQ72bml.dhDN1QDLwMTN0czW}*

 ## Implicit relative paths, from /
-- Commands used: `cd path`, `cd ..`, `relative/path`
+**Commands used:**
+- `cd path`        : Used to change the working directory to the one with the specified path
+- `relative/path`  : Used to run the program with the given relative path

+**Thought Process:**
-- Thought Process: Need to run a program "run" so we provide the path to the program, it shows we need to provide a relative path from root directory so use `cd ..` and `cd path` to go into "/" and then input relative path to run the program again.
+- Need to run a program "run" so we provide the path to the program, it shows we need to provide a relative path from root directory so use `cd path` to go into "/" and then input relative path to run the program again.

+**Solution:**
-- Solution: Start the challenge, use `cd ..` and `cd path` command to go into "/" directory, input `challenge/run` to provide the relative path to the program "run" and run the program to get the flag.
+- Start the challenge, use `cd path` command to go into "/" directory, input `challenge/run` to provide the relative path to the program "run" and run the program to get the flag.

+**Flag Obtained:**
-- Flag Obtained: pwn.college{cdmWFrVZpnLI6wUe9dYAsKKgZdo.dlDN1QDLwMTN0czW}
+- *pwn.college{cdmWFrVZpnLI6wUe9dYAsKKgZdo.dlDN1QDLwMTN0czW}*

 ## Explicit relative paths, from /
 - Commands used: `cd path`, `cd ..`, `./relative/path`